lacyhead (23) - Burlington, Ontario, CANADA - MAY 14, 2014

 Pours golden, with a nice thick white head, good lacing.
 Medium bitterness, some malt.
 Pretty good overall.
 Ferris (17070) - Burnaby, British Columbia, CANADA - NOV 8, 2013

 Draft - Sweet caramel.
 Clear copper with a thin white head.
 Big caramel backbone and hop bitterness.
 Sweet and bitter but no hop flavour.
 Drinkable.
-Cantabrian (1131) - Christchurch, NEW ZEALAND - OCT 12, 2013
+Cantabrian (1169) - Christchurch NZ, now Brisbane, AUSTRALIA - OCT 12, 2013